edgedb/edgedb/docs/reference/connection.rst

 Overriding across priority levels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This override behavior only happens *same or lower priority level*.
+Override behavior can only happen at the *same or lower priority level*.
 For
 instance:

 - ``EDGEDB_PASSWORD`` **will** override the password specified in